RafaelLaya/stm32f446xx_bootloader/README.md

 An example application can be found under example/ and the bootloader is under bootloader_stm32f446xx.
 In addition, the host utility is under host/

 # Usage Example
-See host/usage.txt where the example goes through the following sequence:
+See host/usage.txt where the example records the following interaction:
 0. Go into bootloader mode by pressing the reset button and the user button.
 Then executes utility.py
 1. Prints the bootloader version
 2. Prints supported command codes